sodadata/docs/soda-cl/anomaly-detection.md

             profile: MAPE
 ```

-Having adjusted the `window_length` and `MAPE` profile, the graph below illustrates that the model is more sensitive to recent measurements and do not create an alert fatigue after November 2023 as seen in the green rectangle.
+Having adjusted the `window_length` and `MAPE` profile, the graph below illustrates that the model is more sensitive to recent measurements and does not create alert fatigue after November 2023; refer to the green rectangle.

 ![coverage-profile-window-length-30](/assets/images/ad-false-positive-mape-30.png){:height="700px" width="700px"}